Manohara-Basaviah/Backbaserepo/README.md

 Open command prompt and go to web-test directory.
 To run on local environment use command .....\computersDBframework> mvn clean test

-Import the project in Eclipse
+Import the project in Eclipse.
 Ensure that project <computersDBframework> has pom.xml and testng.xml right click on pom.xml and Run As - Maven install {test, if goal is required}
 or